-Elias represents employers and management in wage and hour class actions and representative claims under the California Private Attorney General Act (PAGA), as well as single-plaintiff employment claims for wrongful termination, discrimination, retaliation, sexual harassment, and other employment-related litigation.
+Elias Parisca is a talented attorney focusing on labor and employment law issues, including litigation and advice and counsel work.
+As a litigator, he represents employers and management in wage-and-hour class actions and representative claims under the California Private Attorney General Act (PAGA), as well as single-plaintiff employment claims for wrongful termination, discrimination, retaliation, sexual harassment, and other employment-related litigation.

-Elias also counsels employers on OFCCP and EEOC compliance; employee discipline; wage and hour issues; Diversity, Equity, and Inclusion (DEI) initiatives; state and federal leave laws; internal investigations; and the creation and implementation of personnel policies.
+Elias also has extensive experience counseling employers on OFCCP and EEOC compliance; employee discipline and termination; wage-and-hour issues; Diversity, Equity, and Inclusion (DEI) initiatives; state and federal leave laws; internal investigations; and the crafting and implementation of personnel policies.
 His work also includes drafting executive compensation agreements and separation agreements, especially in conjunction with startups as well as mergers and acquisitions.